 Where to start with Melanie and why we love her?
-She’s the definition of female boss.
+She’s the definition of a female boss.
 She’s the founder of one of the UK’s leading talent agency Urban Associates, Journalist and author and playwright.

 Melanie’s story really starts in the ’80s, in Manchester, when she was still at school, belittled by her English teacher for constantly writing strong female characters.